Supporting Students

 ADMINISTRATIVE WITHDRAWAL

 Students with excessive absences may be administratively withdrawn from classes.
-Please check with your chair or program director before doing so.
-Of note is that international students who are administratively withdrawn may lose their ability to study within the United States.
-We recommend communicating clearly and often with students who are at risk of being withdrawn or failing due to absences.
+Please check with your Chair or Program Director to initiate the withdrawal process.
+Note that international students who are administratively withdrawn may lose their ability to study within the United States.
+We recommend communicating clearly and often with students who are at risk of being withdrawn or who are failing due to absences.